Bilal2453/coro-docs/docs/coro-http.md

 It can be used as a great replacement for the Luvit built-in http library, to get rid of the callback style.
 This library uses coroutines to keep the sync style of your code without blocking the main event loop of luv.

-Many thanks for [@trumedian](https://github.com/truemedian) for helping out from behind the scenes by correcting many invalid infos, better wording, and pointing out typos.
+Many thanks for [@trumedian](https://github.com/truemedian) for helping out with correcting many invalid details, better wording and terms, and pointing out typos.

 ----